ASQ-USI/asq-java-q-backend/README.md

 # asq-java-q-backend

-## branch of supporting Junit tests using a prestructured "orchestrator" JAVA class

-### Info
+## Info

 Backend for sandboxed Java execution for the asq-java-q question type

-To run the service, you need docker running on the machine.
+To run the service, you need docker running on the machine and access to a mongo database.
-It uses /var/run/docker.socket to connect to it, so on windows it may not be working.

 Before installing npm dependencies with ```$ npm install``` make sure that docker is running.
 Otherwise you need to do ```$ docker pull openjdk:8u111-jdk``` to download the right openjdk image.